Szoker527/rock-paper-scissors-new/README.md

-# rock-paper-scissors-new

-<h1>Work on new rock paper scrissors project for The Odin Project</h1>
+# Work on new rock paper scrissors project for The Odin Project